 5. Long-Term Planning with Asset Management Tools

-Managing a school’s physical assets—like roofs, boilers, and flooring—is critical for long-term planning.
-With asset management technology, schools can monitor each asset’s condition, maintenance history, and lifecycle.
+Managing a school’s physical assets—such as roofs, boilers, and flooring—is crucial for long-term planning.
+With asset management technology, schools can track the condition, maintenance history, and lifecycle of each asset.
 This big-picture view lets administrators plan for capital expenditures and avoid costly surprises.
-Schools that use asset management tools are better prepared to balance cost management with high-quality facilities.
+Schools that utilize asset management tools are better equipped to balance cost management with the provision of high-quality facilities.

 The Future of Facilities Management in K12 Education